YangDong2002/mydecaf/README.md

 - Arrays, pointers, arrays of pointers (but no pointer to arrays)
 - Lvalue & rvalue inference
 - Type checking

+Besides the language specification, the compiler additionally implemented the optimization to evaluate constant expressions at compile time.

 For example, it supports the following quicksort testing code: